BartGijsbers/ESPNow-Gateway/README.md

-# ESPNow-Gateway
+# ESPNow-Gateway and Sensors
-ESPNow to MQTT Gateway
+ESPNow to MQTT Gateway and Sensors

 ## Bridge between espnow and MQTT
 The ESPNow gateway can run on any ESP32 board/chip.